A guide configuring backoffice tours in Umbraco

 homePagecontent type and

-- 2."Setup the SEO" is available because the content type uses the
+- 2."Setup the Search Engine Optimization (SEO)" is available because the content type uses the

 SEOcomposition, which is associated with a specific tour.